In this article...

 Factchecked by

-This article will give you an overview of the most up to date Illinois divorce laws.
+This article will give you an overview of the most up-to-date Illinois divorce laws.
 There have been no significant changes to Illinois divorce law in 2024 but we will cover divorce laws that took effect on January 1st, 2022.
 The new Illinois laws allow for a party during a divorce proceeding to relocate if it is in the child's best interest.
 New Illinois law allows for a moving party to seek from the opposing party, a retainer payment so that the moving party can retain an attorney in divorce proceedings.
-New Illinois law allows for a Court Appointed Special Advocate to act in a minor’s best interests and advocate for a minor where it alleged that the minor has suffered from abuse or neglect.
+New Illinois law allows for a Court Appointed Special Advocate to act in a minor’s best interests and advocate for a minor where it is alleged that the minor has suffered from abuse or neglect.

 What is Divorce in Illinois?